 0. The AIoT Device decides to trigger an initiating message based on some conditions, e.g. the AIoT Device needs to report AIoT data such as sensing data detected, the time for periodic reporting arrives, or the AIoT Device moves to a new position.
 In this stage the AIoT Device has no serving AIOTF available.

-Editor's note: Whether using registration like procedure instead of this initiating message procedure is FFS.
+NOTE 1: The initiating message procedure is very similar to the registration-like procedure performed by the AIoT Device; after this procedure the information regarding the AIoT Device is updated in the ADM and the serving AIOTF is discovered.

 1. The AIoT Device sends the initiating message to the NG-RAN.
 The initiating message includes the AIoT Device ID information, optional pending data transfer indication.

 2. The NG-RAN selects the serving AIOTF for the AIoT Device, taking into account the Device ID information, the PLMN ID and NID and/or the AIoT area which this AIoT Device belongs to.